 DevSecOps introduces cybersecurity practices from the beginning of the development procedure.
 In the course of development, the code is examined, audited and scrutinized, and checked for security vulnerabilities.
 These problems are addressed when they are discovered.
 Security issues are addressed before any additional dependencies are added.
 Security issues are cheaper to address when protection technology is discovered and introduced at an early stage in the process.

 Furthermore, better coordination between security, development, and operations teams can improve the organization’s ability to respond to incidents and issues when they happen.
-DevSecOps practices cut down on time it takes to patch security vulnerabilities and free security teams to concentrate on more valuable work.
+DevSecOps practices cut down on the time it takes to patch security vulnerabilities and free security teams to concentrate on more valuable work.
 These practices also guarantee compliance.
 Also, reduce the burden, preventing the development of applications from having to retrofit their systems for security.

 Security vulnerability patching that is faster

 One of the main benefits to DevSecOps is how quickly it can address newly discovered security vulnerabilities.
-Since DevSecOps includes vulnerability testing and patches into release processes, its capability to spot and patch vulnerabilities that are common vulnerabilities (CVE) is reduce.
+Since DevSecOps includes vulnerability testing and patches into release processes, its capability to spot and patch vulnerabilities that are common vulnerabilities (CVE) is reduced.
 This restricts the opportunity an attacker has to exploit vulnerabilities in the public domain of production.

 Automation compatible with the latest development